 - A property owner that failed to maintain their property

-Sometimes, there are vicariously liable parties.
-This means that are employers legally responsible for actions taken by their workers.
-When a worker acts negligently, we file our claims and lawsuits against the company.
-They usually carry larger corporate liability policies that allow us to seek more money for our client’s treatment and care.
-One common example of this is when a truck driver causes a collision.
+Sometimes, employers can be held legally responsible for actions taken by their employees.
+This is known as vicarious liability.
+When a worker acts negligently, our brain injury attorneys can file claims and lawsuits against the company as well as the employee.
+Corporations usually carry larger corporate liability policies that allow us to seek more money for our client’s treatment and care.
+One common example of vicarious liability is when a commercial truck driver causes a collision, and the trucking company may be held responsible.

 The prognosis varies widely.
-Some recover almost fully.
+Some people with TBIs recover almost fully.
 Others require around-the-clock supervision, ventilator support, or other nursing care.
 As traumatic brain injury attorneys, our team understands the importance of looking at each client’s case individually.
 No two cases are alike, especially when it comes to brain injuries.

 When we build a case against the liable party, we document our client’s expenses and losses.
-This includes their current bills, estimated future needs, financial losses, and intangible damages.
-We use this documentation to calculate an estimated fair settlement range for their case.
+This includes current bills, estimated future needs, financial losses, and intangible damages.
+We use this documentation to calculate an estimated fair settlement range for each case.

 The compensation we pursue for a client with a traumatic brain injury in Atlanta could include: